 Competition with mechanically-produced textiles

 Much like a wall art painting, no two chhipa prints are alike.
-The sad news is that this form of art is threatened by a stiff competition with cheaper and faster process of making mass-produced print fabrics, such as screen printing.
+Sadly, cheaper and faster process of making mass-produced print fabrics, such as screen printing, is threatening this traditional art.
 Clearly, this has caused a dilemma between keeping a centuries-old tradition and increasing productivity with technological development.

 A practice that involves a shared community livelihood is slowly shifting towards machines or tools that can now be operated by much fewer people.
 What used to take two weeks to create can now be completed in a few hours.
 These economic forces are placing pressure on the sustainability of this laborious yet beautiful art.